Robert Sholl is a Professor of Music at the University of West London and teaches at the Royal Academy of Music

 In 2021-23 he will play all of the Vierne organ symphonies together with major works of Tournemire and chamber music and songs, as well as the complete organ works of Maurice Duruflé.
 Robert has played at St Paul’s Cathedral, Westminster Abbey, St John’s, Smith Square, and twice both at the Madeleine and at Notre-Dame de Paris.
-In May 2022 he will be giving recitals at Exeter College Oxford and Southwark Cathedral.
+In May 2021 he gave recitals at Southwark Cathedral and at Exeter College, Oxford, which included this improvisation.

 Improvisation has become a regular part of Robert’s recitals and he has released improvisations to silent films: James Sibley Watson’s and Melville Webber’s The Fall of the House of Usher (for which he published a companion article in Perspective of New Music in 2020), Rupert Julian’s The Phantom of the Opera (Unmasking Scene), which was shown at The Barbican Centre in 2017, and a live recording of Maria’s dance from Fritz Lang’s Metropolis.
 He has also released improvisations to two films by Georges Méliès: the fairy-tale films Le Voyage dans la lune (1902) and Le Rêve de Noël (1900).
-In 2021-22 he will be collaborating with Dr. Leslie McMurtry (University of Salford) to create the first radio dramatisation of Phantom, for which he has written and recorded three songs and an opera scene using a period piano and straight voices.
-Robert teaches an undergraduate year 3/4 elective on improvisation to silent film at the Royal Academy of Music.
+In 2021-22 he will be collaborating with Dr. Leslie McMurtry (University of Salford) to create the first radio dramatisation of Phantom, for which he has written and recorded three songs and an opera scene using a period piano and straight voices (available on The Shattered Podcast and Apple Podcasts).
+At the Academy, Robert teaches an undergraduate year 3/4 elective on improvisation to silent film.

 Robert has recorded Les ombres du Phantôm, a set of fourteen improvisations that act as thematic shadows of Gaston Leroux’s novel Le Phantôm de l’Opéra (1910).
 They shadow the narrative, themes, characters and events of the book.
 The improvisations were recorded using the organs of Coventry and Arundel Cathedrals, some with soprano and saxophone/bass clarinet.
 They use an invented musical language, and explore the acoustics of those buildings, the gesture and the materiality of the instruments in physical, spiritual and sonic space that is enhanced and extended through recording technology and electronic augmentations.